zzzprojects/learn-orm/tutorials/vb-net/basic-syntax.md

  - **Object:** Objects have states and behaviors.
 Example: A dog has states - color, name, breed as well as behaviors - wagging, barking, eating, etc. An object is an instance of a class.
  - **Class:** A class can be defined as a template/blueprint that describes the behaviors/states that objects of its type support.
- - **Methods:** A method is behavior and a class can contain many methods.
-It is in methods where the logic is written, data is manipulated and all the actions are executed.
+ - **Methods:** A method is behavior, and a class can contain many methods.
+It is in methods where the logic is written, data is manipulated, and all the actions are executed.
  - **Instance Variables:** Each object has its unique set of instance variables.
 An object's state is created by the values assigned to these instance variables.

 Let's have a look at a simple code that would print the string ***"Welcome to VB.NET Tutorial."***